anwarmamat/cmsc330fall17public/p6/README.md

 - If you don't have SQLite3, use `sudo apt-get install sqlite3`.
 - If you're getting an issue where Ruby headers cannot be found run `sudo apt-get install ruby-dev`.
 - If you're getting an issue where `sqlite.h` is missing run `sudo apt-get install libsqlite3-dev`.
+- If bundler can't continue when installing SQLite3 and you're using macOS, upgrade your version of Ruby (we recommend using [RVM](https://rvm.io/)).
+- If bundler can't continue when installing SQLite3 and you're using Linux, try `sudo apt-get install build-essential patch` followed by `sudo apt-get install ruby-dev zlib1g-dev liblzma-dev`.
 - If you're running on Cloud9, run `ruby main.rb -o $IP` instead of just `ruby main.rb`.

 ### Grace

-*N.B.
+**N.B.
 If you're using macOS, run the project locally.
-Grace likely won't work.*
+Grace won't work.
+If Grace is having issues, we recommend using the [Linux VM](http://www.cs.umd.edu/class/fall2017/cmsc330/#resources).**

 - Log into Grace using `ssh -Y <username>@grace.umd.edu`.
 - Run `bundle install --path ~/.gem` in the project root directory.